 What is Keyword Research?

-Keyword research is the process of identifying and analyzing words and phrases that people search for when they are looking for information or a product/service.
+Keyword research is the process of identifying the search terms and phrases that people use when looking for products or services in your industry.

 Why is Keyword Research Important?

 According to a study done by Ahrefs, 90.63% of pages on the web get no organic traffic from Google.
 This is why optimizing your content for the right keywords is so important.

 Here are some points on why keyword research is important: